Key takeaways

 2. Lomaira (phentermine) oral tablet

 Lomaira is a brand-name drug that contains phentermine, but in an 8 mg dose—a smaller dose that is taken three times daily—rather than the typical generic phentermine dose, which is generally a larger dose taken once daily.
 Lomaira is only available under the brand name.
 There is no equivalent generic 8 mg phentermine.
-Like phentermine, Lomaira is approved for the short-term treatment of obesity in combination with diet and exercise.

-4. Saxenda (liraglutide) injection
+3. Saxenda (liraglutide) injection

 Common side effects of Saxenda include stomach problems, including nausea, vomiting, diarrhea or constipation, indigestion, stomach pain, and stomach virus.
-Other common side effects may include injection site reactions, headache, tiredness, dizziness, and fever.
+Other common side effects may include injection site reactions, headache, tiredness, and dizziness.
 Hypoglycemia (low blood sugar) may occur in patients with Type 2 diabetes who also use insulin or certain diabetes medications.

 Because Saxenda affects stomach emptying, ask your healthcare provider when you should time any oral medications.

-5. Wegovy (semaglutide) injection
+4. Wegovy (semaglutide) injection

 Common side effects include stomach problems such as nausea, vomiting, diarrhea or constipation, stomach pain, bloating, indigestion, gas, burping, reflux, and stomach virus.
 Other common Wegovy side effects may include low blood sugar (especially in those with Type 2 diabetes who use insulin or certain diabetes medicines), headache, fatigue, and dizziness.

 Like Saxenda, Wegovy affects stomach emptying.
 Ask your healthcare provider when you should time any oral medications.
+Wegovy also has the same black box warning as Saxenda.

 Natural alternatives to phentermine

-Also, supplements are not held to the same standards as high-quality prescription medications.
+Also, supplements are not held to the same standards as prescription medications.
 The Dietary Supplement Health and Education Act (DSHEA) assigns responsibility to dietary supplement companies to ensure safety standards.
 The FDA does not have the authority to approve supplements for safety and efficacy before they are sold to the public.
 If you are considering taking a supplement to help with weight loss, consult your healthcare provider.
-However, prescription weight loss medications are not studied in combination with supplements, so you should not use a supplement in combination with a prescription weight loss medication—unless advised by your healthcare professional.
+Prescription weight loss medications are not studied in combination with supplements, so you should not use a supplement in combination with a prescription weight loss medication—unless advised by your healthcare professional.

 How to switch to a phentermine alternative